Skip to content

 Note: When a proxy is bound to a specific IP Address the proxy will switch itself off if the device looses that IP Address assignment when the power save option is enabled.
 This is in the interest of conserving battery power.
 You will need to restart the proxy server once that IP Address has been regained.

-You can also change the port that a proxy runs on.
+You can also change the Port that a proxy runs on.
 Tap on the port to change.

 Note: Some devices will not let you run a proxy on a port lower than 1024 without root permissions.
 For ease of use please use ports 1025 to 65535 inclusive.

-To start the proxy when your device starts up you can enable or disable this using the toggle.
+To auto start the proxy when your device starts up you can enable or disable this using the toggle.

 You can enable basic authentication for the HTTP Proxy and Socks Proxy.
 You will need to provide a non-empty username and a non-empty password for this to work.